Schumer's office says it will accommodate Trump attorney request to delay impeachment trial during Sabbath - KTVZ

 “We respect their request and of course will accommodate it.
 Conversations with the relevant parties about the structure of the trial continue,” said Justin Goodman, a spokesman for Schumer.

-There would need to be an agreement among senators to hold the trial on a Sunday.

-“I apologize for the inconvenience my request that impeachment proceedings not be conducted during the Jewish Sabbath undoubtedly will cause other people involved in the proceedings,” Schoen said in the letter obtained by the Times.
+“I apologize for the inconvenience my request that impeachment proceedings not be conducted during the Jewish Sabbath undoubtedly will cause other people involved in the proceedings,” Schoen said in the letter.
 “The practices and prohibitions are mandatory for me, however; so, respectfully, I have no choice but to make this request.”

 The ultimate outcome of the trial does not appear to be in doubt: Trump is likely to be acquitted by the Senate for the second time, falling well short of the two-thirds votes needed for conviction.